 Investors should always ask these questions, and startup founders should have very clear and straightforward answers for them.
 If startup founders are prepared and able to give immediate and concise answers, then the investors will gain confidence in them and the startup.
 In case you work for a startup, and you do not know the answer, don’t make up stories.
 Instead, go back and prepare correctly.
 Transparency and communication are critical to success.

-10. Who is a member of the Non-Executive board?
+10. Who is a member of the Advisory Board or the Non-Executive board?

-Usually appointed by the shareholders, the non-executive board is considered a group of knowledgeable and independent professionals with a network and experience.
-Since the impact of a non-executive board can be large, it is important to a) choose them wisely and b) for the investor to review them carefully.
+The non-executive/ advisory board is considered a group of knowledgeable and independent professionals with a network and experience.
+Since the impact of a such a board can be large, it is important to a) choose them wisely and b) for the investor to review them carefully.

-For early stage startups, we usually see the first larger investor (business angels) take up a non-executive board seat.
-During the later funding rounds, VCs may take up more non-executive board seats.
+For early stage startups, we usually see they first form an informal advisory board that contains the larger investors (business angels).
+During the later funding rounds, VCs may take up the more formal non-executive board seats.

 11. Where are the crown jewels?